lelarry26/css-lab-flexbox-practice_v2/README.md

 Create a chessboard using Flexbox.

+- open the file `chessboard.html`
-Define 64 cells and wrap them around how ever flex containers are necessary Alternate the items' background colors (`#ffce9e` and `#d18a46`) using your CSS knowledge Display the items in a 8x8 grid using flexbox
+- Define 64 cells and wrap them around how ever flex containers are necessary
+- Alternate the items' background colors (`#ffce9e` and `#d18a46`) using your CSS knowledge
+- Display the items in a 8x8 grid using flexbox

 <details>